scrapy/scrapy/docs/experimental/topics/newitem/index.rst

 More advanced items
 ===================

-.. currentmodule:: scrapy.contrib_exp.newitem
+.. currentmodule:: scrapy.newitem

 Scrapy provides :class:`Item` (a subclass of :class:`~scrapy.item.ScrapedItem`) that works like a form with fields to store the item's data.

 To use this items you first define the item's fields as class attributes::

-   from scrapy.contrib_exp.newitem import Item from scrapy.contrib_exp.newitem import fields
+   from scrapy.newitem import Item from scrapy.newitem import fields

    class NewsItem(Item):
        headline = fields.TextField()